|

 Distribution Methods

-Etsy takes care of distribution, but there are always customers who have trouble accessing the files, so other methods need to be considered.
-Guest customers tend to have the most trouble accessing their files.
+Etsy takes care of distribution, but customers always have trouble accessing the files, so other methods need to be considered.

 For bloggers, don’t store these files on your blog.
 They take up valuable space and slow down your site.